 Where Does it Grow?

-America bur-reed can be found in wet marshes and along the edges of ponds and lakes.
+America bur-reed can be found in shallow waters with partial shade in wet marshes and along the edges of ponds and lakes.

 Pros and Cons of American Bur-Reed